Simon Brint

 Simon Tracey Brint (26 September 1950 – 29 May 2011) was a British musician, best known for his role as part of the comedy duo Raw Sex with Rowland Rivron.
-He also composed for many British TV comedy and drama programmes.
+He also composed for many British television comedy and drama programmes.

 Early life

-Son of Stephen Brint and Anne Tracey (née Watts), Simon Brint was born in High Ham, Somerset, one of five brothers.
+Son of Stephen Brint and Anne Tracey (née Watts), Simon Brint was born in High Ham, Somerset.
 His father, from a large working-class family, had lied about his age to join the army; his mother was the St Anne's College, Oxford-educated daughter of a high court judge.
 The Brint family moved to Hythe in Kent when he was 16, and he developed an interest in eccentric musical projects.
 Brint studied at Reading University, graduating in English literature in 1972, before taking part in various artistic collaborations as both a musician and prop designer.
 He worked with the artist Anthony Benjamin, the singer and tightrope walker Hermine Demoriane, and theatre director Ken Campbell, as well as helping to disguise elephants as mammoths for the film Quest for Fire and co-writing, with Simon Wallace, the music for the Oscar-winning short A Shocking Accident in 1982.